-A Decade in SEO – What’s changed & what’s exactly the same?
+A decade in SEO: what’s changed and what’s exactly the same?

 Google released a BIG update this week and guess what?
 I know most business owners neither know nor care about it…